t-tirabassi/t-tirabassi.github.io/projects/molokai-connect.md

 *(Middle) Moloka'i Connect and the DHHL at our first meeting with Lieutenant Governor of Hawai'i Sylvia Luke.*

-*(Right) Moloka'i Connect and the DHHL at our first meeting with Hawaii State Senator Lynn Decoite.*
+*(Right) Moloka'i Connect and the DHHL at our first meeting with Hawai'i State Senator Lynn Decoite.*

 &nbsp;